 The report even omitted the victim’s name and a description of the offense – the fatal shooting of Brown.
 Speaking of the report, ACLU attorney Rothert said, “It doesn’t tell us anything.
 We have to imagine what is there because it is all redacted.”

-When this story was originally posted it included a link to a White House petition created to bring this issue to the attention of the Obama administration and to ask that congress mandate the reporting of the use of deadly force to the FBI in all cases as opposed to the voluntary reporting that is now required.
+When this story was originally posted it included a link to a White House petition I created to bring this issue to the attention of the Obama administration and to ask that congress mandate the reporting of deadly force to the FBI in all cases as opposed to the voluntary reporting that is now in place.
 Unfortunately, I did not garner enough signatures for the petition to gain any traction — the petition was removed after only 800 signatures were captured.

 Publisher, LA Progressive